parse-community/docs/_includes/flutter/objects.md

 Providing a `ParseObject` as described above should still work, even if you have registered a different `SubClass`.

-## Add New Values to Objects
+## Add Object Property

-To add a variable to an object call and retrieve it, call
+To add a new object property:

 ```dart
 dietPlan.set<int>('RandomInt', 8);